xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The Mind-Body problem.md

 Sensory experience is truthful only in the case of understanding the existence of the bodies.

-Leibnitz: we can only have a “moral certainty” the external world exists, we have no necessary and logic knowledge of it.
+Leibniz: we can only have a “moral certainty” the external world exists, we have no necessary and logic knowledge of it.

 <br>
 <br>